Morning, Thursday, 13th June 2019

 Delegates will discuss practical approaches to supporting diversity such as reviewing interview practice, undertaking unconscious bias training and implementing blind CVs, as well as sharing best practice in attracting talent and building inclusivity.

-Following calls from the President of the Supreme Court to improve diversity in the judiciary, there will also be discussion on the current state of judicial appointments, progress following the Lammy Review which recommended reforms to the Judicial Appointments Committee, and the initial results of policies such as the Pre-Application Judicial Education scheme, launching in Spring 2019.
+Following calls from the President of the Supreme Court to improve diversity in the judiciary, there will also be discussion on the current state of judicial appointments, progress following the Lammy Review which recommended reforms to the Judicial Appointments Committee, and the initial results of policies such as the recently launched Pre-Application Judicial Education (PAJE) programme.